OofMon2301/2023-UNI-Vault/2024/Summer Semester/MATH1052/Chapter 1/Ordinary Differential Equations.md

 $$
 This is the general solution for this [[ODE]].

-#### 1.1.4 Initial value problems
+#### 1.1.4 Initial Value Problems

 An [[2023/Definitions/IVP|Initial Value Problem]] ([[IVP]]) is the problem of solving an ODE subject to some initial conditions of the form $y(t_{0})=a, \ y'(t_{0})=b$, etc.

-The solution to an initial value problem no longer contains arbitrary constants from the general solution to the [[ODE]] - these are determined by the inital conditions.
+The solution to an initial value problem no longer contains arbitrary constants from the general solution to the [[ODE]] - these are determined by the initial conditions.

 ##### Example
 > [!help]+ Question